Balance (ability): Fatigue's effect on balance

 The complexity of balance allows for many confounding variables to affect a person's ability to stay upright.
-Fatigue (medical), causing central nervous system (CNS) dysfunction, can indirectly result in the inability to remain upright.
+Fatigue, causing central nervous system (CNS) dysfunction, can indirectly result in the inability to remain upright.
 This is seen repeatedly in clinical populations (e.g. Parkinson's disease, multiple sclerosis).
 Another major concern regarding fatigue's effect on balance is in the athletic population.
 Balance testing has become a standard measure to help diagnose concussions in athletes, but due to the fact that athletes can be extremely fatigued has made it hard for clinicians to accurately determine how long the athletes need to rest before fatigue is gone, and they can measure balance to determine if the athlete is concussed.
-This can have devastating effects when looking at college and professional games where the athlete is depended upon by a community.
 So far, researchers have only been able to estimate that athletes need anywhere from 8–20 minutes of rest before testing balance That can be a huge difference depending on the circumstances.